-‘Bernie Sanders Show’ Hits The Air: Presidential 2020 Run Still in Play As Sanders’ Popularity Grows?
+‘Bernie Sanders Show’ Hits The Air: Presidential 2020 Run Still In Play As Sanders’ Popularity Grows?

-Get ready Bernie supporters, The Bernie Sanders Show is here!
+Get ready, Bernie supporters, The Bernie Sanders Show is here!
 The Vermont senator and former presidential candidate has become one of the most popular figures in recent political history, and now he has a podcast to boot.

 The revolution will be podcast.
 The Bernie Sanders Show is on iTunes.
 Subscribe now: https://t.co/T1OuMlOXz0